cpina/harvard-harper-adams-university-citation-style/README.md

 ### Testing

-We have tested this using [Zotero](http://zotero.org/) with [Better BibTeX plugin](https://retorque.re/zotero-better-bibtex/installation/) using the exporter `Better BibLaTeX` which allows us to:
+We have tested this using [Zotero](http://zotero.org/) with the [Better BibTeX plugin](https://retorque.re/zotero-better-bibtex/installation/) using the exporter `Better BibLaTeX` which allows us to:

  * Force italics in titles: `This article describes <i>names of species</i>`
  * Protect the case: `Cross pollination of ‘Sundrop’ apricot (<span class="nocase">prunus armeniaca</span> L.) <span class="nocase">by</span> honeybees`)